IBM/drupal-nginx-php-kubernetes/k8-minikube/POC-MODIFICATIONS.md

 upstream values, which we are not doing ATM (and there's no need to either, at least for now).

+I've successfully launched the PHP-FPM container and started that same process using just the upstream `CMD` et al instructions.

 ### Community Image Configuration Files

 I have tracked down the location of the PHP-FPM configuration files in the